 Traffic will be directed to off-site car parking.
-VMS Signage provided by Laois Hire positioned at Exit 2 N22 East and Exit 3 N40 West will direct traffic to Park 'n Ride facilities at Ballincollig and Black Ash.
+VMS Signage provided by Laois Hire positioned at Exit 2 N22 East and Exit 3 N40 West will direct traffic to Park & Ride facilities at Ballincollig and Black Ash.

-Agreement has been reached with the following venues for parking in remote Car Parks.
+Agreement has been reached with the following venues for parking in remote car parks:

-I. Cork City Council Park and Ride at Black Ash.
+1. Cork City Council Park & Ride at Black Ash

-Traffic exiting from the Jack Lynch Tunnel, will be directed to this location which will be served by shuttle buses.
+Traffic exiting from the Jack Lynch Tunnel will be directed to this location which will be served by shuttle buses.
 Neon directional signage will be erected on the N40 in consultation with Laois Hire/TII.

-II.
-Ballincollig Shopping Centre
+2. Ballincollig Shopping Centre

-Traffic will be directed at the EMC Exit when approaching from the West on the N40 to the Ballincollig Shopping Centre, which will be serviced by shuttle buses.
+Traffic will be directed at the EMC exit when approaching from the west on the N40 to the Ballincollig Shopping Centre, which will be serviced by shuttle buses.
 Neon Directional sign will be erected on the N40 in consultation with Laois Hire/ NRA.

-III.
-Cork Greyhound Track
+3. Cork Greyhound Track

-A shuttle bus will operate from the car park at the greyhound track to the showgrounds.
+A shuttle bus will operate from the car park at the Greyhound Track to the Showgrounds.

-IV.
-Munster Technological University (Approval Pending)
+4. Munster Technological University (Approval Pending)

-Traffic from the Model Farm Road and the Curraheen Road in Bishopstown will be directed onto Melbourne Road to additional car parking at MTU on Sunday should the need arise.
+Traffic from the Model Farm Road and the Curraheen Road in Bishopstown will be directed onto Melbourne Road to additional car parking at MTU on Sunday, should the need arise.
 A shuttle bus will service this site should this car park be brought into service.